Notary Public Application

 Notary public applicants must complete an Application for Michigan Notary Public Appointment.

-This form is available from the Department of State from these locations:
+This form is available from the Department of State on the Secretary of State Website.

 Notary public commissions are issued for 6 to 7 years, expiring on your birthday.
 A new appointment is needed when your current commission expires.

 - $10.00 payable to the State of Michigan.